brimdata/super/book/src/super-sql/operators/cut.md

 form of one or more [field assignments](../pipeline-model.md#field-assignments), creating one field for each expression.
-Unlike the `put` operator, which adds or modifies the fields of a record, `cut` retains only the fields enumerated, much like a SQL projection.
+Unlike the `put` operator, which adds or modifies the fields of a record, `cut` retains only the fields enumerated, much like a SQL select clause.

 Each `<field>` expression must be a field reference expressed as a dotted path or sequence of constant index operations on `this`, e.g., `a.b` or `a["b"]`.

-Each right-hand side `<expr>` can be any Zed expression and is optional.
+Each right-hand side `<expr>` can be any expression and is optional.

 When the right-hand side expressions are omitted, the _cut_ operation resembles the Unix shell command, e.g.,